-Our salvation is not so fragile that we need be overwhelmed with worry about it.
+Our life and salvation is not so fragile that we need be overwhelmed with worry about it.
 It is a purse that will not wear out.
 A treasure that will not run out.
 It cannot be taken from us by anything in this world, either accidentally or intentionally.

-Not by mad gunmen or the threats of this life.
+Not by the many dangers of this fallen world.
 Not by temptations, doubts, or fears.
 Nothing can separate us from the love of God that is in Christ Jesus our Lord.